La’Quetta Small Meets Challenges as Atlantic City HS Principal, First Lady

 La’Quetta Small: I had a unique experience while attending high school.
 Directly behind my high school was the Paul Robeson Center of Rutgers University; in front of my high school was the campus of NJIT, and down the street from my school was the University of Medicine and Dentistry and Essex County College.
 I took advantage of all programs for high school students at each of those institutions.

 FRNJ: What led you to a career in education?
-What inspired you then to get into the administrative end of education?
+What inspired you to get into the administrative end of education?

 La’Quetta Small: So many dynamic educators at Cleveland Elementary School and Central High School left an indelible impression on my life.
-I was always inspired by my teachers and at an early age, I wanted to emulate what I saw.
+I was always inspired by my teachers, and at an early age, I wanted to emulate what I saw.
 After ultimately becoming a teacher in Newark, I realized then that I wanted to make an impact in the school system on a larger scale; thus I began my pursuit of educational leadership.
 I observed exemplary leadership in Newark and Atlantic City and took mental notes regarding what I would do if I were in a position of leadership and administration.
 Today marks 21 years in education and 14 years as an administrator in Atlantic City.

 FRNJ: I see you are a member of Delta Sigma Theta Sorority.
 How active are you?
-What other organizations are you apart of?
+What other organizations are you a part of?

 La’Quetta Small: I love Delta Sigma Theta Sorority, Inc. I am currently a member of the Atlantic City Alumnae Chapter.
 However, my work schedule and family life inhibit me from being more active within the organization.
-I am also a member of the Links, Incorporated, Atlantic City (NJ) Chapter; The National Sorority of Phi Delta Kappa, Inc., Iota Chapter, The Order of Eastern Star-Prince Hall Affiliation, Atlantic Chapter No. 3.
-Currently serving as the Vice-Chair of the Atlantic City Housing Authority and Atlantic Community Fund Board Member.
+I am also a member of the Links, Incorporated, Atlantic City (NJ) Chapter; The National Sorority of Phi Delta Kappa, Inc., Iota Chapter, The Order of Eastern Star-Prince Hall Affiliation, Atlantic Chapter No. 3, currently serving as the Vice-Chair of the Atlantic City Housing Authority and Atlantic Community Fund Board Member.
 As Shirley Chisholm stated, service is the price you pay for time on earth.

 FRNJ: Where do you see yourself in five years?

 La’Quetta Small: I have a philosophy that after 6-7 years in a position, it is time to move on.
-Most scenarios in a position have been experienced during that timeframe, and after that, everything becomes redundant.
+Most scenarios in a position have been experienced during that time frame, and after that, everything becomes redundant.
 I was a teacher for seven years, vice-principal for six years and principal for seven years.
 In five years, I would like to elevate in the Atlantic City School District.

-Note from AC JospeH Media: If you like this story and others posted on Front Runner New Jersey.com., lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
+Note from AC JosepH Media: If you like this story and others posted on Front Runner New Jersey.com, lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
 Click on SUPPORT FRNJ and make a contribution that will do directly in making more stories like this available.
 Thank you for reading.